ODIN Deepreason™

 Statistical Arbitration

-A statistical consensus engine—built on proven verification methodology—evaluates convergence.
+A statistical consensus engine evaluates convergence.
 When models reach stable agreement within confidence intervals (~16% divergence threshold), the process completes.
-When divergence persists, ODIN explicitly declares uncertainty.
+When divergence persists, ODIN declares uncertainty.

 5